Try!: Production

 The trio features John Mayer (guitar/lead vocals), Pino Palladino (bass), and Steve Jordan (drums/backup vocals).
 Unlike previous efforts by John Mayer, Try! focuses on popular blues renditions rather than adult-contemporary pop songs.
-The CD includes two cover songs, "Wait Until Tomorrow" by Jimi Hendrix, and "I Got a Woman" by Ray Charles; two of Mayer's previous album, Heavier Things' songs, "Daughters" and "Something's Missing"; and also showcased two songs from Mayer's then forthcoming album, Continuum, "Vultures" and "Gravity".
+The CD includes two cover songs, "Wait Until Tomorrow" by Jimi Hendrix, and "I Got a Woman" by Ray Charles; two songs from Mayer's previous album, Heavier Things, "Daughters" and "Something's Missing"; and also showcased two songs from Mayer's then forthcoming album, Continuum, "Vultures" and "Gravity".

 Reception

 Critical response to the album was mixed, with most critics being impressed with Mayer's progression and Palladino and Jordan's musicianship, while still being underwhelmed.
 Christian Hoard of Rolling Stone said, "over most of these sixty-three minutes [of the album], Mayer proves he can bowl you over, not just make your knees weak", ultimately giving the album three out of five stars.
 Katy Hastey of Billboard found that "while "Try!" is brimming with talent, it's not consistently compelling."
-People magazine heartily praised the album, concluding, "Here's hoping Mayer keeps this new groove going for his next solo disc."
+People magazine praised the album, concluding, "Here's hoping Mayer keeps this new groove going for his next solo disc."